jaspector

 For current city-retained categories, Fort Oglethorpe's public pages specifically discuss driveway permits, food service plumbing permits, stormwater and land-disturbance permitting, and related zoning/BMP review.
 For new building, HVAC, electrical, plumbing, and roofing work, the city routes applicants to Catoosa County's building permit system

-Typical processing time is Legacy city inspection procedures required 24-hour notice for inspections; iWorQ portal allows up to 48 hours once an inspection is scheduled.
+Building permit processing times in Fort Oglethorpe, GA typically run Legacy city inspection procedures required 24-hour notice for inspections; iWorQ portal allows up to 48 hours once an inspection is scheduled.
+Timelines can vary based on project complexity and current department workload.